 At the back of the rightmost part, you can find the master bedroom with a master bathroom and master closet.
 To the front is a bedroom separated from the master’s by a bathroom.
 To the left of the house are one bedroom with its own bathroom, and 2 more bedrooms sharing a bathroom.

 The living room, dining room, kitchen, pantry, and laundry are all found on a linear trail in the middle where everyone can converge without encroaching on each other’s privacy.

 Another masterpiece in maximizing space, this blueprint arranges the sleeping quarters in an L-shape running from the front to the back of the right side of the home.

-Also fit for a large family, this barndo houses a master bedroom with master bathroom and master closet, and 2 bedrooms with one shared bathroom.
+Also fit for a large family, this barndo houses a master bedroom with a master bathroom and master closet and 2 bedrooms with one shared bathroom.
 Another bedroom comes with an adjacent bathroom.

 The main door opens to a triangular setup of the living room to the right, dining room to the left, and kitchen at their apex.
 Tucked into the back are the pantry and laundry room.